 Project Number: NL-2

-Original project plans were developed and conditionally approved by the BCWMC in 2013.
-These plans were not implemented.
-90% plans for water quality improvement measures to be constructed within and adjacent to the Agora development were conditionally approved by the Commission at their August 17, 2017 meeting.
-Construction is slated to begin in late 2017.
+Original project plans were developed and conditionally approved by the BCWMC in 2013, however those plans were not implemented.
+90% plans for water quality improvement measures to be constructed within and adjacent to Dominium's redevelopment were conditionally approved by the Commission at their April 16, 2020 meeting.
+Construction is slated to begin in 2020 or 2021.

-The estimated cost of the original Four Seasons Area Water Quality Improvement Project was $990,000, of which $166,000 was to be funded from the BCWMC's Capital Improvement Program Closed Project Account and $824,000 was collected through ad valorum tax levy collected via Hennepin County in 2013.
-Through the 2017 agreement with Rock Hill Management, up to $848,148 of the remaining project funds will be used for the water quality improvement projects on and adjacent to the Agora development.
+The estimated cost of the original (2013) Four Seasons Area Water Quality Improvement Project was $990,000, of which $166,000 was funded from the BCWMC's Capital Improvement Program Closed Project Account and $824,000 was collected through ad valorum tax levy collected via Hennepin County in 2013.
+Through the 2020 agreement with Dominium, up to $808,596 of the remaining project funds will be used for the water quality improvement projects on and adjacent to the redevelopment of the mall site.

 Original Feasibility Study: Four Seasons Mall Water Quality Improvement Feasibility Report (Wenck Assoc., July 2012)